 Absentee Voting

-In North Carolina, absentee voting is broadly divided into three categories:
+In North Carolina, absentee voting is broadly divided into two categories:

 These processes are all considered absentee, because the voting takes place away from the traditional Election Day precincts.